timohofmeijer/strapi-to-typescript/README.md

 <span><a href="https://github.com/erikvullings/strapi-to-typescript/" title="View this project on Github"><img src="https://img.shields.io/github/contributors/erikvullings/strapi-to-typescript" alt="contributors" /></a></span>

-Convert the Strapi models to TypeScript interfaces by processing each of the `./api/**/models/*.settings.json` recursively.
+Convert the Strapi models to TypeScript interfaces by processing each of the `./api/**/models/*.settings.json` recursively (schema.json for Strapi 4).

 ## Install and Run